hsorby/trc-data-reader/README.rst

 TRC data reader can read motion capture data from file or from a multi-line string.

-For a valid trc file or multi-line data string the following keys will be present (among others):
+For a valid TRC file or multi-line data string the following keys will be present (among others):

 - FileName
 - DataFormat